 print(f"No results found or request failed for '{search_query}'.")

-Building a reliable integration like this can drastically reduce the amount of time you spend on manual fixes, often cutting debugging hours by over 20% in complex deployments.
+Building a reliable integration like this can reduce manual fixes and make debugging easier in complex deployments.

 Which SERP API Features Are Essential for AI-Driven Insights?

-Essential SERP API features for AI applications include real-time data delivery, thorough extraction of various result types (organic, ads, knowledge panels), and crucially, the ability to extract clean, LLM-ready content from the found URLs.
-These features provide AI models with up-to-date, relevant, and properly formatted information, which can significantly improve response quality and reduce hallucinations by up to 30%.
+Essential SERP API features for AI applications include real-time data delivery, thorough extraction of various result types (organic, ads, knowledge panels), and the ability to extract clean, LLM-ready content from found URLs.
+These features give AI models fresher, more consistently formatted inputs, which makes response quality easier to evaluate.

 When I’m architecting systems that rely on search data for AI, I look for features that go beyond just basic keyword searches.
 AI isn’t just looking for a list of blue links; it needs context, structure, and the actual content behind those links.